allegro/allegro.tech/_posts/2014-10-08-The-memory-game.md

 layout: post
 title: The Memory Game
 author: michal.kosmulski
-tags: [java, JVM, JLS, JVMS, memory]
+tags: [tech,java, JVM, JLS, JVMS, memory]
 ---

 CPU time and memory are the two primary resources every performance-sensitive application needs to use wisely.
 Java is now the language